Why Does My Mouse Keep Freezing? 15 Easy Fixes

 14. Disable Fast Startup

-Fast Startup is a built-in feature that’s designed to help your PC boot quicker.
-While the option can help you save time, it can sometimes prevent Windows not to boot up properly, causing hardware and compatibility issues.
+Fast Startup is a built-in feature designed to help your PC boot more quickly.
+While it can save time, it can sometimes prevent Windows from booting up properly, causing hardware and compatibility issues.

-As Fast Startup is a combination of cold shutdown and hibernation, it can cause devices that don’t support sleep or hibernation mode to take a while to wake up and start functioning normally.
-Here’s a quick rundown to disabling Fast Startup:
+Since Fast Startup is a combination of a cold shutdown and hibernation, it can cause devices that don’t support sleep or hibernation mode to take a while to wake up and start functioning normally.
+Here’s a quick rundown on disabling Fast Startup:

 1. Open up the Control Panel and search for Power Options.